How to Sterilize Gummy Supplement Molds: The Best Methods

 Best Practices for a Sterilization Protocol

-- Environmental Control: Sterilized molds should be handled with care in a controlled environment (e.g., with positive air pressure and HEPA filtration) to prevent recontamination before use.
+4. Environmental Control: Handle sterilized molds in a clean space with positive air pressure and HEPA filtration to avoid recontamination.

-Implementing a rigorous, validated mold sterilization protocol is a non-negotiable aspect of producing safe, high-quality gummy supplements.
-The optimal approach often combines methods, such as a deep thermal clean followed by chemical sanitization between batches, tailored to the specific manufacturing setup.
+A solid, validated sterilization protocol is non-negotiable for safe gummy supplements.
+The best approach often combines methods—say, a deep thermal clean followed by chemical sanitizing between batches.
+Tailor it to your setup.